willdphan/tour-guide/README.md

 This project is an AI-powered web navigation assistant that guides users through websites based on their queries or requests.
 It uses gpt-4o-mini to save on costs.
 Could/should be improved greatly.

+Type Cmd +K with "Go to Analyze Page" or "Where is the Apply Now Button" to try for yourself!

 ## Project Structure

 ### Backend